seleniumbase/SeleniumBase/README.md

 ####  Database Powers:
 Let's say you have a test that needs to access the database.
 First make sure you already have a table ready.
-Then, Boom:
-Ex:
+Then try this example:

 ```python
 from test_framework.core.mysql import DatabaseManager